 Digital Networks on an Android Phone

-4G: The fourth generation of wide-area data networks is comparable in speed to standard Wi-Fi Internet access.
+4G LTE: The fourth generation of wide-area data networks is comparable in speed to standard Wi-Fi Internet access.
 It’s fast.
 It also allows for both data and voice transmission at the same time.

+A notification icon for the type of network being used appears in the status area, right next to the Signal Strength icon.
 The icons representing the network speed vary from phone to phone and between the various cellular providers.

 When a data network isn’t available, no icon appears on the status bar.
 In fact, it’s entirely possible for the phone to have no data signal but still be able to make phone calls.

 Your phone uses the Wi-Fi signal when it’s available and a connection has been made.
 Data transferred via a Wi-Fi network doesn’t count against your cellular data usage.
 Therefore I recommend connecting to and using a Wi-Fi network wherever possible.
 That’s because:

 Accessing the mobile data network isn’t free.
 Your phone most likely has some form of subscription plan for a certain quantity of data.
 When you exceed that quantity, the costs can become prohibitive.